srihari2761/largescale_json/README.md

 - [ ] Document the functions used
 - [ ] Implement profiling applications and log bottlenecks (task 3)
 - [ ] Read the JSON file byte by byte to parse it in chunks without the libraries mentioned
-- [ ] Implement multithreading and techniques to improve performances (task 2)
+- [ ] Implement multithreading and techniques to improve performance (task 2)

 # Task 2
 ### COMING SOON